ShizukaDonaghue/happy-beans/README.md

 The project can be cloned or forked to make a local copy.

 1. For cloning and forking, install all required libraries and packages found in requirements.txt
-	* In the terminal, `pip2 install -r requirements.txt`
+	* In the terminal, `pip3 install -r requirements.txt`
-	* In the root directory, create a file named env.py and the following The contents of these need to match the Config Vars in Heroku
+	* In the root directory, create a file named env.py and the following.
+		The contents of these need to match the Config Vars in Heroku

 		```python